Hongdongni1/PEAR-Lab-pilot/_pages/team.md

   </div>
   <div style="flex: 1;">
     <p>
-      Qing Zhao is a first-year Ph.D. student in the direct-entry doctoral program at Beijing Normal University.
+      Qing Zhao is a second-year Ph.D. student in the direct-entry doctoral program at Beijing Normal University.
 She received a B.S. in Nursing and a B.B.A. in Business Administration from Shandong University in 2025.
 Her research broadly focuses on developmental mechanisms underlying adolescent mental health, with a particular interest in how biological processes and environmental contexts interact to shape emotional development.
     </p>
   </div>
 </div>